svndl/scene-filter-see/README.md

 This repository contains code for analyzing the relationship between scene image properties and perceptual judgments

+(1) Always start by navigating to the scene-filter-see "DoAnalysis" directory in MATLAB

 IMAGE MANIPULATION: high-res versions of the original and manipulated images used in the experiments; Matlab code that generated the manipulations, which can be altered and run within the current directory